 The National Baseball Hall of Fame in Cooperstown, New York, has been buzzing over the weekend.
 In the scrum, WFUV's Nick Logerfo, Kenny Ducey and Kris Venezia caught up with Bob Costas of NBC Sports and the MLB Network.
 He spoke about what's special with this year's Hall of Fame class that includes Joe Torre and Tom Glavine.
 Costas also told us his thoughts on the steroid era, and he even had time to give us his opinion on MLB's use of instant replay.
 Check out the full interview below.

-For the thirteenth consecutive year, WFUV talks to the members of the Brooklyn Cyclones and the Staten Island Yankees in the Short Season Single-A Penn League about the trials and tribulations of being minor league ballplayers.
+For the fourteenth consecutive year, WFUV talks to the members of the Brooklyn Cyclones and the Staten Island Yankees in the New York Single-A Penn League about the trials and tribulations of being minor league ballplayers.
 The long bus rides, the low pay, 76 games in 80 days.
 This is a look into Life in the Minors: How the Other Half Lives.

 This week, Brendan Bowers and Drew Casey discuss what these ballplayers do when they aren't playing baseball.